Brennaser/harmful-meme-rewriting/README.md

 **results/**
 All generated meme rewrites, cleaned outputs, and evaluated CSVs.
 Also includes directories storing full safe meme generations.

+Disclaimer: Large language models were used to assist with writing, editing, and troubleshooting code throughout this project.
+All final decisions, implementations, and validations were performed by the author.

 ---

 ## Repository Structure